September 2001 (Part 2)

 It is not only safe, it is also recommended that a former diabetes patient or a former heart patient to take sugar or rich food as normal healthy persons do.
 If you had diabetes or a heart problem, but you still have to control your sugar or food intake although you are no longer on medication, you cannot be called healthy.

-Moreover, through long periods of un-use, the pancreas and other related glands of a former diabetes have become lazy.
+Moreover, through long periods of un-use, the pancreas and other related glands of a former diabetes patient have become lazy.
 It is helpful to increase sugar intake gradually to stimulate these glands back to their normal functions.

 Everything has to be taken in moderation.
 Even for a healthy and strong person, if he takes food or anything in excess, he is asking for trouble.